QRXqrx/poco-oopsla25-major/README.md

 We use `xmllint`, one of the targets used in our paper, to exemplify our experimental process.
 Note that we assume that you are running a root user on Ubuntu:22.04 in this section.

-**Note**: Since the installation of enviroments (such as LLVM and gclang) can be tricky, we also provided a **Docker image** with all environments done, which can be downloaded through:
+**Note**: Since the installation of enviroments (such as LLVM and gclang) can be tricky, we **highly recommend** users to use our anonymous Docker image `xxx`, which is with all environments done.
+The image can be downloaded and run through:
 ```shell
 docker pull xxx
 docker run -it --name 'poco'